CodeYourFuture/curriculum/content/guides/code-style-guide/index.md

 ### Avoid short names

 Very short variable names can be difficult to understand since the purpose of the variable can be unclear.
-They are also difficult remember, especially if there are many similarly named variables.
+They are also difficult to remember, especially if there are many similarly named variables.
 Try to avoid short names or abbreviations.

 Here are some examples of **bad** names that you should avoid: